Bing wallpapers on Linux

 Here I am sharing my script which randomly selects picture file from the defined folder and applies this file as a wallpaper.
+This script is written for one of the most popular programs of this kind in Linux - nitrogen.

 When I decided to make this script, I wanted it to do the following:

+As many of us, I built my first documents writing and presentation (slides) creation skills with the Microsoft Office.
 And as for many of us for me “document” meant something, written in the WYSIWYG1 type of editor: Microsoft Office Word, LibreOffice Writer, StarOffice, etc.

 And as many of us I was doing the same logical mistake: in my mind both format for text storage and format for text presentation were the same.